THE TRUTH SHALL STEELE SET YOU

 N' Bits.

-Mrs. Lillian D. Chatsworth sat drinking her morning
+Mrs. Lillian D. Chatsworth sat drinking

 tea in her favorite spot on the sunny balcony garden